tomgidden/php-DatabaseObject/README.md

 Features:

-*  It's very hungry.
+*  It's very grabby... in a good way.
 If you create tables well enough with the right indexes, you can hint to the model to go and get more data than necessary.
 You can also hint to the model NOT to do that too.
-This results in very large queries (pages of SQL for a single SELECT), but they can execute lightning-fast and heavily reduce the query count for a page.
+This results in very large queries (pages of SQL for a single SELECT), but they can execute lightning-fast and heavily reduce the query count for a page: rather than querying for every object (as some ORMs do) it gets child objects as deep as either the developer decides, or the user overrides.
+I've often had an average query count of 1 per page _or less_ (thanks to caching)

 *  It's also fairly good at memcaching.
 The main use is caching the SQL rather than the results themselves, as the SQL can take time to formulate.

+*  Rather than using a static code generator, it's just PHP code, so it can be tweaked easily.

 *  It runs like a dog without APC, but runs VERY nicely with it.